XeroAPI/xero-node/README.md

 ```

 ## Sample App
-For more robust examples in how to utilize our accounting api, we have roughly every single endpoint mapped out with an example in our sample app - complete with showing the Xero data dependencies required for interaction with many objects ( ie. types, assoc. accounts, tax types, date formats)
+For more robust examples in how to utilize our accounting api we have (roughly) every single endpoint mapped out with an example in our sample app - complete with showing the Xero data dependencies required for interaction with many objects ( ie. types, assoc. accounts, tax types, date formats).

-Just visit the repo - https://github.com/XeroAPI/xero-node-oauth2-app and configure your credentials to get started exploring.
+Just visit the repo https://github.com/XeroAPI/xero-node-oauth2-app configure your credentials & get started exploring.

-## Helper functions
+### Other Helper functions
 ```javascript
 // xero.tenants
 xero.tenants